aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Beetle.md

 - In the rock throw move, the amount of frames the rock takes to move to the target is 41 frames instead of 48 frames
 - In the dash move, the amount of frames the entire dash takes is 25 instead of 33

+### `dontusecharge` might be set to true
+This move may sets `dontusecharge` to true which means `charges` will not get zeroed out in [post action](../../Battle%20flow/Action%20coroutines/DoAction.md#post-action).

+It is only done when the taunting pre move logic is performed which has a random chance to occur (20% or 30% if hardmode is true).
+Due to the randomness of this, it is very likely that this logic is incorrect because it means that if [Kali](Kali.md) were to set their `charge` to 2, there is a random chance that the move performed will not consume any charges no matter what the move is which isn't supposed to happen.

 ## Move selection
 4 moves are possible: